ricktbaker/beanstalk-nginx-php-fpm/README.md

 This is a sample deployment with all of the .ebextensions to do so without having to make a custom AMI

-## Why not create a custom AMI?

-You can go this route, but then in a few months when you want to use the latest version of amazon linux you'll need to completely recreate your custom AMI all over again.
-That gets to be a pain over the course of time.
-So, why not just stick with the default AMI and handle all of your setup via .ebextensions?

 ## What's accomplished here?

 1. We swap out PHP 7.0 with PHP 7.1 because currently the amazon linux ami only comes with PHP 7.0.